-98. Can the RAs develop a single dispute resolution to minimize inconsistency if a manufacturer uses multiple AOs?
+92. Can the RAs develop a single dispute resolution to minimize inconsistency if a manufacturer uses multiple AOs?

-MDASP procedure P0031.001 MDSAP Documenting Differing Professional Opinion and Dispute Resolution Policy sets out a single mechanism for resolving disputes within the MDSAP program.
+MDSAP P0031 - Documenting Differing Professional Opinion and Dispute Resolution Policy sets out a single mechanism for resolving disputes within the MDSAP program.

-99. How long will RAs allow an MDSAP certificate to reference a jurisdiction where no product is distributed?
-One three year certification cycle?
-Other?
+93. How long will RAs allow an MDSAP certificate to reference a jurisdiction where no product is distributed?